mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] ⚖️ Provides tactical equality: Gives lighter pilots a realistic chance to be in the lead gaggle and win tasks.
 - [ ] 🏆 Keeps "Overall" ranking: Allows everyone to race together and preserves a single "Overall" winner.
 - [ ] 🏆 Modernizes Scoring: Removes the need for controversial leading points, which are seen to favor heavier pilots.
-- [ ] 🛠️ No physical modification: Doesn't require adding "noodles" or new gear.
+- [ ] 🛠️ No physical modification: Doesn't require adding "equalizers" or new gear.
 - [ ] 🛠️ Leverages existing technology: Supported by current scoring software, making it easier to implement.
 - [ ] 🚀 Promotes Holistic Design: May encourage manufacturers to improve other aspects like handling and safety across all wing sizes.
 - [ ] 👥 Enhances pilot engagement: Makes racing more motivating and enjoyable for a wider range of pilots.